Projects

 A place to call home – the community hall

-• General entertainment and recreation for community members
+• General recreation for community members

 • Community get-togethers